jina-ai/docs/chapters/install/ide-speedup.md

 # Speed-up Jina App development in PyCharm and VSCode

-## Set up your developer environment for jina
+Jina App development can be time consuming if you donot have the IDE setup correctly.
 This chapter describes how to speed up your developer experience in Pycharm and VS Code IDE while using Jina.
 In particular we would focus on how to enable Intellisense for Jina YAML configs.
 Intellisense can provide code completion, showing number and arguments list, validating your YAML config.

 These features can help you build your Jina application much faster.

+## Set up your developer environment for jina

 Once you have the latest Jina version installed with PyPI, while creating a typical Jina application - two types of files need to be written: Python code and YAML config.
-The python file defines the entry point and customized logics while the YAML configs define the flow composition and the configuration of each individual executor.
+The Python file defines the entry point and customized logics while the YAML configs define the flow composition and the configuration of each individual Executor.
 Depending on the cases and the depth of customization, you can develop the project in both ways.
 In Jina, it is even possible to build a completely code free project that only depends on the configs.
-Most IDEs have provided smart intelligence for python development - due to straightforward API type hints and 100% string coverage in jina framework, you can enjoy a pretty smooth development experience.
+Most IDEs have provided smart intelligence for Python development - due to straightforward API type hints and 100% string coverage in jina framework, you can enjoy a pretty smooth development experience.
 However, for YAML configs, it doesn't help so much besides simple code highlight which could slow down your development speed as you have to navigate through the documentation of the code base in order to figure out which component or argument you really want to use.

-### Enable Intellisense for jina yaml configs in Pycharm:
+## Enable Intellisense for jina yaml configs in Pycharm:

 - First open Pycharm, click on the Menu and select Preference.
 - In the left panel, search for JSON schema in the search box and select JSON schema mappings.